aspose-slides/Aspose.Slides-Documentation/net/developer-guide/presentation-design/presentation-background/_index.md

 ```

-## Set Image as Background to Slide
+## Setting Images as Background for Slides
 Sometimes, developers may need to use an image as the background of the slide.
 To fulfill such development needs, Aspose.Slides for .NET also allows filling the slide background with any image.

 To use an image as the background of a slide using Aspose.Slides for .NET, please follow the steps below: